wkhere/stackless/Doc/library/collections.rst

    a (key, value) pair.
 The pairs are returned in LIFO order if *last* is true or FIFO order if false.

+In addition to the usual mapping methods, ordered dictionaries also support reverse iteration using :func:`reversed`.

 Equality tests between :class:`OrderedDict` objects are order-sensitive and are implemented as ``list(od1.items())==list(od2.items())``.
 Equality tests between :class:`OrderedDict` objects and other :class:`Mapping` objects are order-insensitive like regular dictionaries.
 This allows :class:`OrderedDict` objects to be substituted anywhere a regular dictionary is used.

+The :class:`OrderedDict` constructor and :meth:`update` method both accept keyword arguments, but their order is lost because Python's function call semantics pass-in keyword arguments using a regular unordered dictionary.

 .. seealso::